 Section 31 of Assembly Bill 3 requires a "reduction in reimbursement rates in the fee schedule for providers by 6 percent."
-Provider types that are not on the fee schedule, that are not in the appropriations specified ("Nevada Medicaid and the Nevada Check-Up Program), and those with provider specific rates are not impacted.
-The table below shows provider types that were excluded from the 6% rate reduction.
+Provider types that are not on the fee schedule, that are not in the appropriations specified (Nevada Medicaid and the Nevada Check-Up Program), and those with provider-specific rates are not impacted.
+For accessibility purposes, the list below is Description (provider type).